vagabondboffin/testAssignment/performance_detector/myProgress.md

 ### Tasks Completed:
 - Environment setup
-- Made API calls using the "Try it out" button.
 - Explored traces in the Jaeger UI related to the API calls.

 ### Summary: